Create and deliver a market-ready system to reliably, sustainably, and competitively produce berries out-of-season and at scale in Canada.

 (Applications deadline late 2024)

-The top 4 grantee teams selected from the Shepherd Phase will be awarded up to $5 million each across three years to build and demonstrate their system at farm scale in Canada, providing the judging panel with evidence that berries have been produced out of season, at the target costs, inputs, and other specified parameters during the trial.
-Solutions should reach Technology Readiness Level 8 or higher by the end of the Scaling Phase (when being submitted for final assessment).
+The top four grantee teams selected from the Shepherd Phase will be awarded up to $5 million each over three years to build and demonstrate their system at farm scale in Canada.
+At the end of the Scaling Phase, teams must provide the judging panel with evidence that berries were produced out-of-season at the target costs, inputs, and other specified parameters.
+Solutions should reach Technology Readiness Level 8 or higher before being submitted for final assessment.